Using Keynote Remote

 Follow these steps to link Keynote Remote on your iOS device to your Mac.

-- Purchase Keynote Remote from the App Store on your iOS device, or within iTunes.
-If purchased with iTunes, you must sync the app to your iOS device.
+- Purchase Keynote Remote from the App Store on your iOS device, or from the iTunes Store on a computer.
+If purchased with iTunes, you must sync the app from a computer to your iOS device.

 - On your device, choose Settings > Wi-Fi to verify it is on the same wireless network as your computer.